-This is a great bike that helps out beginner road cyclists handle more advanced maneuvers and higher speeds.
-If you’re looking to expand your skills beyond commuting, this is a great bike to transition into more refined riding styles.
+This is a great bike that helps beginner road cyclists handle more advanced maneuvers and higher speeds.
+If you’re looking to expand your skills beyond commuting, this is a great bike for transitioning into more refined riding styles.

 The Eurobike XC550 is a bike with a powerful design.
 It also has some great brakes with its set of Shimano Tourney brakes.

 This is a great entry-level bike for women who are looking for something a little more sporty.
-The three-spoke wheels combined with a bold color scheme creates a design that is just as at home riding in your local neighborhood as it would be on paved roads in Europe.
+The three-spoke wheels combined with a bold color scheme create a design that is just as at home riding in your local neighborhood as it is on paved roads in Europe.